Kthyeon/KAIST-AI-NeurIPS2019-MicroNet-2nd-place-solution/README.md

 #### I. [Fast AutoAugmentation](https://arxiv.org/abs/1905.00397) [Lim et al., 2019]

 We use fast autoaugmentation of CIFAR100, which is made from the networks, wide-resnet and densenet.
+We can get the CIFAR100 Fast Autoaugmentation strategies from the authors of above paper.

 ## 2. Network Structure